Tuminha/PyTorch-Capstone-Project/projects/03_retinal_dr/README.md

 Classify retinal fundus images by diabetic retinopathy (DR) severity levels (0-4).

 ### Questions to Explore
-- Can a simple CNN achieve reasonable DR classification?
+- Can a pretrained CNN backbone achieve reasonable DR classification?
 - What are the optimal image augmentations?
 - How do different architectures compare?